AISemanticsStudy/lmpm/README.md

 ```
 And that's it.

+You don't need to afford the cognitive load of constructing and reasoning about the different
+kinds of attention masks as inductive bias and its implications in your head,
+not anymore.

 ## Comparisons to other AI systems

 The only fundamental difference between LMPM and precedent ML frameworks, runtimes